pedestal/pedestal/app/docs/design-spec.md

 # How it works

-This section of the doc will being to layout how things work and why they work that way.
+This section of the doc will begin to layout how things work and why they work that way.

 Break out the individual parts and explain how they work